 When comparing Chili Piper vs. Calendly, you’ll see that the scheduling features are mostly the same.
 But there are six important differences:

-• Many users report Chili Piper is difficult to set up compared to Calendly.
+• Many users that report Chili Piper is difficult to set up compared to Calendly.

 • Calendly has a dedicated iOS mobile app.

-• Calendly offers 100+ native integrations, while Chili Piper has more limited integrations with 59.
+• Calendly offers 150+ native integrations, while Chili Piper has more limited native integrations with 68.

 • Chili Piper can’t accept payments via Stripe or PayPal.